 Walk around the car and inspect both the interior and exterior thoroughly.
 This includes bumpers, grilles, tires, seats, floor mats, the carpeting under the floor mats, the glove compartment, lenses for the lights, trunk — everywhere on, in and even under the vehicle.

 5: Check the Vehicle for Any Damage — No Matter How Minor

 If you see a minor scrape, rub it with your finger or cloth to ensure it is dirt and not a scratch.
-If the scrape is indeed a scratch, record it either by writing down the location of the scrape on the vehicle, or take a photograph of it — or, preferably, do both.
+If the scrape is indeed a scratch, record it either by writing down the location of the scrape on the vehicle, or take a photograph or video of it — or, preferably, do both.

 6: Report Any Potential Anomalies for Which You Could Be Charged

 Report any anomalies you find to the rental car attendant before you leave the facility, and ensure that the attendant records it in your contract, as well as initials the findings.

 7: Get Official Acknowledgement of Your Findings

 If the attendant refuses for any reason to officially record and acknowledge the damage — which has never happened to me — either report it to the supervisor of the attendant or patronize another rental car company.
 Regardless — whatever you do — do not leave the facility with the car, because once you do, you are now responsible for the “repairs.”
 It will be your word against the word of the representatives of the rental car company when the time for confrontation comes.

 If the car is deemed a no-smoking vehicle, ensure that there is no tobacco odor or ashes in the ash tray — you could be charged with a cleaning fee.
 Look for stains or other potential damage.

 9: Thoroughly Test the Equipment of the Vehicle